arun-ks/JobHuntVisualized/README.md

 ## Co-written by AI

-The initial nodejs code was co-written with [CursorAI](https://cursor.com/).
+The initial nodejs code was co-written with [CursorAI](https://cursor.com/), which also added detailed documentation in the code.

 The excel template was created by [Arun-KS](https://github.com/arun-ks/) who also had created the VBA Macros, as Cursor struggled & complicated it.

 The MJS code was maintained & enhanced by Arun-KS, to handle some bugs in Cursor's code.